-The history behind the partitions is a reflection of the power dynamics that have existed from the early middle ages right up until current times.
-Poland has literally been in the middle of it for as long as its self-defined sovereign state and the influence of its various neighbours has contributed to its regional cultural varieties.
-It also continues to fuel the political ideology of many nationalists who view Poland in an endless struggle for independence.
+The history behind the Partitions is a reflection of the geopolitical power dynamics that have existed from the early Middle Ages right up to current times.
+Poland has literally been in the middle of European power politics since becoming a self-declared sovereign state.
+The influence of its various neighbours and the fluctuations of its borders have contributed to the country's regional cultural nuances.
+It also continues to fuel the political ideology of many Polish nationalists who view Poland in an endless struggle for independence.

-The Long and Complex History of Polish BordersLike many other nations in Europe, the borders of Europe have changed more times than costume changes in a broadway musical.
-But few nation-states have been as dynamic in border fluctuations as the lands known as 'Polenia' or 'Polska' (For the sake of this article, we'll refer to it as 'Poland').
+The Long & Complex History of Polish BordersLike many other nations in Europe, the borders of Europe have changed more times than Michael Jackson's facial structure.
+But few nation-states have been as dynamic in their border fluctuations as the lands known as 'Polenia' or 'Polska' (for the sake of this article, we'll refer to it as 'Poland').

-As for borders, it all started in 960CE with Duke Mieszko I's conversion to Christianity and the christening the lands that lay under the jurisdiction of his union of West-Slavic tribes.
-Over the following three decades, Mieszko and his descendants would quickly expand their territories towards the baltic coast and further south.
+As for borders, it all started around 960CE when Duke Mieszko I founded the first independent Polish state, the Duchy of Poland, converted to Christianity and began christening the lands that lay under the jurisdiction of his union of West-Slavic tribes; in fact, Mieszko's official baptism in 966CE is considered the symbolic birth of what we consider the Polish state today.
+Over the following three decades, Mieszko and his descendants would quickly expand their territories towards the Baltic coast and further south.
 However, the Baltic coast proved a bit of a challenge, especially in christianising the fiercly-resistant pagan tribes that lived there.

-After more than two centuries of unsuccess, Mieszko's descendant, Konrad I, invited the Germanic order of Teutonic Knights to settle in the area 1226 and get the job done.
-Further west, the Holy Roman Empire, then under the Germanic Hohenstaufen dynasty, began expanding North-West Pomerania from 1181.
+After more than two centuries without success, Mieszko's descendant, Konrad I, invited the Germanic order of Teutonic Knights to settle in the area in 1226 hoping they would finally get the job of 'civilising' those northern tribes done, once and for all.
+Further west, the Holy Roman Empire, then under the Germanic Hohenstaufen dynasty, began expanding north-west into Pomerania from 1181.
 This was the beginning of the 'Germanisation' of the region.
 The brutal extermination of Baltic pagan culture saw the Teutonic Order control the majority of the Baltic coast by 1410.
 It was during this time that the villages of Marienburg (Malbork) and Königsberg (Kaliningrad) were founded.
-The Teutonic Knights would eventually turn on their former Polish allies and invaded Gdańsk and the surrounding area in 1308.
+The Teutonic Knights would eventually turn on their former Polish allies, invading Gdańsk and the surrounding area in 1308.
 By the mid-15th century, the area we know today as 'Pomerania' had largely become, both culturally and linguistically, a Germanic area.

-Elsewhere, the relatively-young European power would squirm between the Ruś (now Ukraine, Belarus and Russia) to the east and Hungary to the South, while been occasionally interrupted by some unexpected guests, most notably the Mongol invasion in 1240 and the Galicians briefly forcing their way through in 1259.
-But as the situation with the Teutonic Order became unbearable in the north, Poland made its historic alliance with Lithuania in 1386 and eventually stopped their expansion at the Battle Of Grunwald in 1410.
+Elsewhere, the relatively-young European power would squirm between the Ruś (now Ukraine, Belarus and Russia) to the east and Hungary to the south, while being occasionally interrupted by some unexpected guests, most notably the Mongol invasion in 1240 and the Galicians briefly forcing their way through in 1259.
+As the situation with the Teutonic Order became unbearable in the north, Poland made its historic alliance with Lithuania in 1386 and eventually stopped the expansion of the Teutonic Knights by defeating them at the Battle Of Grunwald in 1410.

 But the glory years of the Commonwealth were numbered, as it continued to be weakened by numerous conflicts.
-The Commonwealth waged war with Russia between 1654–1667 and were also invaded by Sweden in the early 18th-century during what is now known as the 'deluge'.
-Call it jealousy or just pure belligerency, it seemed like no one really liked the idea of Polish-Lithuania being around.
-It was clear that the only way to deal with this mighty power was for the surrounding nations to have some kind of joint strategy to force the commonwealth into submission.
+The Commonwealth waged war with Russia between 1654–1667 and were also invaded by Sweden in the early 18th-century during what is now known as the 'Deluge'.
+Call it jealousy or just pure belligerency, it seemed like no one really liked the idea of the Polish-Lithuanian Commonwealth.
+It was clear that the only way to deal with this mighty power was for the surrounding nations to have some kind of joint strategy to force the Commonwealth into submission.

-Second Partition of PolandSome the proceeding 20 years, the Polish-Lithuanian Commonwealth had been pushing for political reforms, in particular a push for a governing model similar to a Constitutional Monarchy.
+Second Partition of PolandOver the proceeding 20 years, the Polish-Lithuanian Commonwealth had been pushing for political reforms, in particular the establishment of a governing model similar to a Constitutional Monarchy.
 This was famously adopted as their Constitution on 3rd May 1791.
 From this point onwards, the country became The Commonwealth of Poland.
 Of course, the neighbouring powers reacted with hostility towards the reforms and the Polish-Russian War broke out in 1792.
-Commonwealth forces were ultimately no match for the superior Russian forces, although resistance in the southern theatre under the command of now-revered Pole Tadeusz Kościuszko and Prince Józef Poniatowski kept the enemy back for a longer period.
+Commonwealth forces were ultimately no match for the superior Russian forces, though resistance in the southern theatre under the command of now-revered Pole Tadeusz Kościuszko and Prince Józef Poniatowski kept the enemy back for a longer period.
 The 'Second Partition of Poland' on January 21, 1793 was set in motion, after King Stanisław Poniatkowski opted for a cease-fire.
 Russia and Prussia annexed more territory on either side of the Commonwealth, whilst Austria did not participate in this round.
-Outraged by the King’s capitulation, Kościuszko – who hadn’t lost a single battle of the short-lived campaign – and the other notable commanders and politicians still faithful to the cause emigrated to Leipzig to plot an uprising against Russian rule in Poland.
+Outraged by the King’s capitulation, Kościuszko – who hadn’t lost a single battle of the short-lived campaign – and the other notable commanders and politicians still faithful to the cause, emigrated to Leipzig to plot an uprising against Russian rule in Poland.

-The 'Kościuszko Uprising' and the Third/Final PartitionIn the aftermath of the Second Partition of Poland, those constituencies of the population which had opposed the reforms of the May Constitution had lost all credibility and Kościuszko saw the prospect of orchestrating a successful national uprising as less than impossible and more than necessary.
+The 'Kościuszko Uprising' & the Third/Final PartitionIn the aftermath of the Second Partition of Poland, those constituencies of the population which had opposed the reforms of the May Constitution had lost all credibility and Kościuszko saw the prospect of orchestrating a successful national uprising as less than impossible and more than necessary.
 He announced the Uprising on Kraków’s market square on March 24th, 1794.
-Assuming the powers of commander-in-chief of all Polish forces, he issued an act of mobilisation requiring at least one able-bodied male from every five houses in Małopolska to join his army equipping themselves with an axe, pike or carbine.
-Large units armed only with scythes were also formed.
+Assuming the powers of commander-in-chief of all Polish forces, he issued an act of mobilisation requiring at least one able-bodied male from every five houses in Małopolska to join his army, equipping themselves with an axe, pike, scythe or carbine.
+Large units armed only with farming tools were quickly formed.
 Once again, Kościuszko proved himself to be a superb military commander, winning a key victory at Racławice.
-News of Kościuszko's success inspired insurrections across the Commonwealth, however, Polish Forces were too weak to continue their campaign against Russia, Prussia and Austria.
+News of Kościuszko's success inspired insurrections across the Commonwealth, however, Polish forces were too weak to continue their campaign against Russia, Prussia and Austria.